choria-legacy/choria-emulator/README.md

 # Background

-When considering to build a large scale Choria network, one with more than 10 000 nodes, you have a number of things to consider when it comes to planning the optimal size of networks and network structure wrt Federation.
+When considering to build a large scale Choria network, ones with 10s of thousands of nodes, you have a number of things to consider when it comes to planning the optimal size of networks and network structure wrt Federation.

 It is likely that a single flat network will not perform to your needs and this is highly dependant on your workloads.
 You have to answer these questions: